 Discussion varies on books, videos, and other sources to investigate and challenge theological boundaries.
 The group enjoys occasional picnics and potlucks.
 All are welcome.

 Contemporary Issues – After the 9 AM worship service Room 146

 Discussion is centered on current issues, news reports, and media viewpoints that shape public opinions.
 A United Methodist faith perspective will inform each unique session.
 Visitors and seekers are especially welcome.

 - Congregational Read -

 A book selected by clergy that everyone is invited to read individually or in a Connect Group.
-Worship during the six-week reading period will connect with the book Short Stories by Jesus by Amy-Jill Levine.
+Worship in February will follow the topics found in this book.
+An Altar in the World by Barbara Brown Taylor

 - Connect Groups -

 These groups will meet for either six weeks as a short term group, or ongoing weekly.
 The time and focus of the group will be centered around a shared issue or activity.
 The duration of the gathering is one hour.
 The core of the time together is developing relationship with the Holy and with each other.
 A host will hold the space meeting on site at church, in coffee houses or in homes.

 Exploration of Racial Justice Issues Sundays at 10:10 February 3, 17 March 3, 17, 31, and April 7, Room 133